pallavib6/vue-to-do-list/README.md

 # To-Do-List
-Used Vue 3 with composition API.
+I Used Vue 3 with composition API.